chat-sdk/chat-sdk-android/README_v4.x.md

 ## Running the demo project

-This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account and social media logins.
+This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account.
 This is great way to test the features of the Chat SDK before you start integrating it with your app.

 > **Note:**
 >You should make sure that the correct SDK versions and build tools are installed in Android Studio.
 To do this open the Preferences panel and navigate to **Appearance & Behavour** -> **System Settings** -> **Android SDK** or click on the **SDK Manager** icon in the tool bar.
 Android SDK versions 8.1 and onwards should be installed. **Android SDK Build-Tools** version that is defined in the [`gradle.properties`](https://github.com/chat-sdk/chat-sdk-android/blob/master/gradle.properties) file under the `ANDROID_BUILD_TOOLS_VERSION` property.

-The next step is to setup the Chat SDK using your Firebase and Social Accounts.
-To do that continue [here](https://github.com/chat-sdk/chat-sdk-android#firebase-setup).

 ### Setup Service